Children Flying Solo - Unaccompanied Minors

 Moreover, you have to submit the contact details of the person who is meeting the child at his or her destination.
 You must know who will be meeting your child at the time of check-in; otherwise, airlines will not release the child to anyone except for the designated person.

 Once checked in, your child needs to wear something such as a hat or a button that can alert airline employees of his status as an unaccompanied minor.
-An airline representative will then escort your child through the security and bring him to his gate.
+An airline representative will then escort your child through airport security and bring him to his gate.

 You have to remain at the airport until the plane has departed.
 Your child is likely to board prior to the rest of the passengers and remains on the plane until all other passengers have disembarked.
 During the flight, your child will be supervised by the in-flight crew.